 Trait dataset

 We generated a large trait dataset for the Hydnophytinae ant-plants.
+To test the impact of mutualism on non-mutualistic trait evolution, we first coded the three evolutionary strategies found in the Hydnophytinae, following Chomicki and Renner (2017, 2019).
+We coded the strategies as follow: ‘0’ non-mutualist (no domatium, outgroups), ‘1’ generalist and facultative mutualism, ‘2’ specialized and obligate mutualism (these species are also farmed), and ‘3’ no mutualism with ants (but with domatium).
+More details about these evolutionary strategies are found in Chomicki and Renner (2017, 2019).
+Then, we broke down mutualism into four key mutualistic traits to ask how to have mutualistic traits driven non-mutualistic trait evolution.
+We focussed on the following key mutualistic traits, namely (1) inner domatium wall differentiation, inside the ant-nesting structures (domatia); (2) food reward presence or absence; (3) domatium entrance holes and (4) domatium growth type.
+In addition, we also coded mating systems, for a specific downstream analysis (see Results and Discussion sections).
+These traits were coded based on literature (Huxley, 1978; 1993; Huxley-Lambrick, 1981; Jebb, 1985, 1991a, 1991b; Huxley and Jebb, 1991a, 1991b, 1991c; 1993; Chomicki and Renner, 2016a, 2016b, 2017, 2019a, 2019b; Jebb and Huxley, 2019; Chomicki et al., 2016, 2017).

+For the continuous, non-mutualistic traits, we focused on the following four traits, namely stem cross-section area, leaf area, corolla length, petiole length and they were either taken for references cited above or measured based on herbarium specimens, available from jstor Global Plants (https://plants.jstor.org).

-We had seven discrete traits as well as five continuous, which we coded based on literature (Huxley, 1978; 1993; Huxley-Lambrick, 1981; Jebb, 1985, 1991a, 1991b; Huxley and Jebb, 1991a, 1991b, 1991c; 1993; Chomicki and Renner, 2016a, 2016b, 2017, 2019a, 2019b; Jebb and Huxley, 2019; Chomicki et al., 2016, 2017).
-The discrete trait dataset consisted of the following traits: (1) Inner domatium tissue differentiation, with regard to warts: structures inside the domatium which are key in the ant-derived nutrients uptake (i.e. Chomicki and Renner, 2019) were coded as ‘0’ when they were lacking but the species lacked a domatium, ‘1’ when they were not fully differentiated, with interspersed areas being ‘wart-like’ (with the warts being unevenly spaced and sized) and others ‘smooth-like’ but without clear-cut full differentiation, ‘2’ when they were fully differentiated into warty and smooth areas, ‘3’ absent (but domatium present).
-(2) Food rewards, consisting of post-anthetic sugar rewards, c.f.
+Inner domatium tissue differentiation with regard to warts (structures inside the domatium which are key in the ant-derived nutrients uptake; c.f.
+Huxley (1978), Chomicki and Renner (2019)) were coded as ‘0’ when they were lacking but the species lacked a domatium, ‘1’ when they were not fully differentiated, with interspersed areas being ‘warty-like’ (with the warts being unevenly spaced and sized) and others ‘smooth-like’ but without clear-cut full differentiation, ‘2’ when they were fully differentiated into warty and smooth areas, ‘3’ absent (but domatium present).
+Food rewards, consisting of post-anthetic sugar rewards, c.f.
 Chomicki et al. (2016), were coded ‘0’ when absent in species without domatium, ‘1’ when absent (but domatium present), and ‘2’ when present.
-(3) Plant architecture was coded ‘0’ non-epiphytic shrub, ‘1’ multi-stemmed epiphyte, ‘2’ single-stem epiphyte.
-(4) Domatium growth was coded as ‘0’ for species lacking domatium, ‘1’ domatium with diffuse growth, and ‘2’ domatium with apical growth.
+Domatium entrance holes were coded as ‘0’ no domatium, ‘1’ several large holes at the base of the domatium and smaller holes on the side, ‘2’ one larger hole at the base connecting to the first cavity, and small holes on the side and ‘3’ large holes throughout.
+Domatium growth was coded as ‘0’ for species lacking domatium, ‘1’ domatium with diffuse growth, and ‘2’ domatium with apical growth.
 (5) Mating systems were coded ‘0’ for heterostylous, ‘1’ non-heterostylous and ‘2’ functionally unisexual.
 Two species (Hydnophytum tetrapterum and H. trichomanes) were inferred to have heterostylous flowers based on other trait correlates; their flowers are otherwise unknown (Jebb and Huxley, 2019).
-(6) Leaf structure was coded as ‘0’ for thick but non-succulent leaves, ‘1’ for variable, ‘2’ for thin papery leaves, and ‘3’ for fleshy, succulent leaves.
-(7) Domatium outgrowths were coded as ‘0’ for species lacking domatium, ‘1’ for no domatium outgrowth (when domatium is present), ‘2’ variable for species with both bald and hairy/spiny forms, or species where there is variable and often spare hairs or spines, and ‘3’ when spines are present (stiff or flexible).
-Additionally, we also coded the mutualistic strategy as ‘0’ non-mutualist (no domatium), ‘1’ generalist and facultative mutualism, ‘2’ specialized and obligate mutualism (these species are also farmed), and ‘3’ no mutualism with ants (but with domatium).
-The five continuous traits: stem area, leaf area, corolla length, petiole length and domatium entrance hole diameter were either taken for references cited above or measured based on herbarium specimens, available from jstor Global Plants (https://plants.jstor.org).
+All raw data is provided in Table S2.

 Accounting for climatic variables